witcheye

 Witcheye Mobile Android Game Review

-One of those games is Witcheye, a retro-style platform game with a fairly unique and unorthodox game mechanic.
+One of those games is Witcheye, a platformer in the vein of the 1950s with a somewhat unusual and unconventional gameplay system.

 GAME Development and reception